Skater Spotlight: Brad, 38

 "Our best days start early so we can have some time before it gets busy."

-Brad’s not in it for status.
+Brad is not in it for status.
 He skates for peace.

 "Getting outside onto the board again has given me a fresh feeling of being active and thrill seeking."

-There’s no inbox.
+There is no inbox.
 No noise.

-“There’s just the park and the flow.
-Everything else drifts away.”
+"There is just the park and the flow.
+Everything else drifts away."

 "I struggle with keeping my cool and not letting stress take over."